-He was playing with Fish Creek in 1924, with his brother, when he suddenly received the call to try out for Collingwood, along with another teammate called Patterson.
+Bill was captaining Fish Creek by this stage, and had become a dominant force in the centre (later in his career he would move to full-back).
+In 1924 he suddenly received the call to try out for Collingwood, along with another teammate called Patterson.
 One of former champion Ted Rowell‘s brothers had seen him playing for the Creek and alerted the Magpie selectors.
 He’d also been part of a Korumburra representative team that had played against Hawthorn at Glenferrie Oval in 1923.

 In early June of 1924 Buckley was still playing for the Creek, but by the 28thof the month – after being spotted by Rowell – was lining up for the Pies against Essendon at Victoria Park.

 His mere selection provoked excited talk of a promising career.
 He was a big man who played mostly in the ruck or as a key forward.
 A strong mark who was handy around goals, he was not a particularly long kick, but did much better over short distances (indeed he was a highly regarded stab kick).
 The Herald reported that coach Jock McHale had taken both Fish Creek recruits in hand at training on the Tuesday night before the Essendon game and said he was sure they would “deliver the goods”.

 The Argus said: “They are expecting great things of Buckley, from Fish Creek, a big follower 6ft in his socks and weighing between 12st and 13st.
 He is a good mark, an excellent stab kick, has pace, and can turn.
 If that is not the description of a champion I have never heard one.
 There will be anxiety to see him in action.”